 How does it work?

 To begin the mentoring process, we highly recommend an introductory session with both Angela and Renée.
-This session, guided by DBP, is essentially an investigation into you, your strengths and the overall health of business.
-It provides a clearer view of who you are, what you want and how DBP can work with you towards the goals you’ve set for yourself and your business.
+This session, guided by DBP, is essentially an investigation into you, your strengths and your objectives.
+It provides DBP with a clearer view of who you are, what you want and how we can work with you towards the goals you’ve set for yourself and your business.